ismail-guler/ismail-guler/README.md

 ## Hi there 👋
+🔭 I’m currently working on game development in roblox 🌱 I’m currently learning about neural networks and genetic algorithms

 <!--
 **ismail-guler/ismail-guler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.